-Now that you know what it is, here is a short list of its many benefits of old-growth lumber.
+Now that you know what it is, here is a short list of the many benefits of old-growth lumber.

 - Stronger – The denseness of old-growth wood makes it a much stronger wood able to carry heavier loads across longer spans.
 The span rating for framing lumber continues to fall each time the lumber industry revisits it.
-Wood is getting softer and weaker as the years go by so old-growth is definitely worthwhile option especially if you already have it in your house.
+Wood is getting softer and weaker as the years go by, so old-growth is definitely a worthwhile option, especially if you already have it in your house.